pippim/pippim.github.io/programs/homa.md

 ## Extra features

-- Open source application written in Python with Tkinter user interface
+- Open source application written in Python with Tkinter GUI
-- The same *HomA* version works in both Python 2.7.12+ and Python 3.5+
+- Single *HomA* version works in both Python 2.7.12+ and Python 3.5+
 - LED Light Strip "breathing colors" feature varies colors and brightness levels
 - View Breathing Color Statistics to fine-tune color changes and times
 - Turn Sony TV picture off but leave on sound for listening to music or podcasts